MvdSman/mvdsman.github.io/_posts/blog/2018-03-31-Simple pairwise alignment.md

   </div>
 </details>

 The ```init()``` function already creates the first column and row, filling them with a hardcoded affine gap function.
-The traceback matrix automatically gets a "-" or "/|", indicitating a step left or up (both gaps, but in either B or A respectively).
+The traceback matrix automatically gets a horizontal or vertical line, indicitating a step left or up (both gaps, but in either B or A respectively).
 The rest of the matrix will be filled by the ```alignment()``` function, which is discussed next.

 <details>
   <summary class="summary">Toggle C++ code</summary>